manavpatel571/rag/README.md

 ## Notes

 - First-time processing may take a few minutes depending on PDF size
-- Image descriptions require HuggingFace API credits
+- Image descriptions and chat responses require HuggingFace API credits
-- Gemini API has rate limits on the free tier
+- HuggingFace API has rate limits on the free tier
 - Extracted images are stored locally in `extracted_images/`
+- Embeddings run locally (no API costs)

 ## Troubleshooting